jessiedouglas/cssi_102/day5/day5.md

 3. Give students a moment to step through naming and creating a repository.
 They can enter a brief description or write a more detailed README later.

 4. In the command line, students should initialize Git in their repository.
 Initializing Git creates a `.git` file in their repo.
 Though the `.git` file is typically hidden from us, unless we type a special `ls` command to view it, students should be aware that it is there, and it contains all of the information about their repositories history, making version control possible.
 First they'll want to make sure they are in their project directory, then type `git init`.
+    * Please note that if students are working in Glitch, the command line / terminal can be accessed by clicking the "tools" button.
+    * If you are using another environment, you'll want to take a moment before teaching this lesson to confirm that it has a terminal, and that projects can be pushed from that terminal.

 5. Students can type `git status` to confirm that Git is initialized in their repository and has awareness of all its contents.